ejagombar/WikiMapper/README.md

 - Remove the csv header line `sed -i '1d' ./nodes.csv`
 - Remove duplicate lines `sort nodes.csv | uniq > nodesSorted.csv`
-- Reinsert the csv header line `sed -i '1i pageName:ID' ./nodesSorted.csv`
+- Reinsert the csv header line `sed -i '1i pageName:ID,title,:LABEL' ./nodesSorted.csv`

 Unfortunatley there are still some issues with the linking of pages.
 Wikipedia has a number of rules that are used to link pages with similar names.
 For example, [[Suez_Canal]] will still link to the page titled Suez Canal.
 This also works for other characters such as `&` `&amp;` and `and` all being treated the same.
 A few find and replace rules have been implemented to fix this, however, it has not been verified that all rules have been met.